Aster (missile family): History

 In November 2003, Eurosam was awarded the 3 billion euro Phase 3 production contract.
 Full production and exports to France, Italy, Saudi Arabia and the United Kingdom started.
 The resulting Aster surface-to-air missile meets inter-service and international requirements, addressing the needs of the land, air and naval forces of France, Italy and the United Kingdom.
 The decision to base the missile around a common terminal intercept "dart" to which different sized boosters can be attached, has made it modular and extensible.

 From 2002 to 2005, the Italian experimental frigate provided a test bed for live firing trials of the Aster 15 from Sylver A43 launchers with EMPAR and SAAM-it systems, and the trials of Aster 30 from Sylver A50 launchers with EMPAR and PAAMS(E) systems.
 As of 2012, France had spent €4.1bn at 2010 prices on 10 SAMP/T launchers, 375 Aster 30 missiles and 200 Aster 15 missiles.
 Another 80 Aster 30 and 40 Aster 15 were purchased for France's s under a separate programme.

 In January 2023, the Italian and French Minister of Defense signed with MBDA a $2 billion contract for the purchase of 700 Aster missiles.

+In January 2026, the Royal Navy began to study the feasibility of integrating Aster-30 into the Mk41 VLS.